jasongrimes/fretboardfoundation/_chapters/020-chords/090-keys.md

 ## About keys

-The key of a composition specifies the name of the note serving as the tonal center of the piece, and identifies the underlying scale to be used.
+The key of a composition gives the name of the note serving as the tonal center of the piece, and identifies the underlying scale to be used.
 The scale specifies the 7 out of 12 possible chromatic notes that are *diatonic* ("in tune") in that key.